-We feel that this approach strikes a reasonable balance between pay for performance and encouraging our management team to make appropriate decisions for the longer-term interest of the Company.
-For the period of 2009 through 2012, the Company Factors for the named executive officers have ranged from 73% to 125%.
+We believe this approach strikes a reasonable balance between pay for performance and encouraging our management team to make appropriate decisions for the longer-term interest of the Company.
+For the period of 2012 through 2014, the achievement of the Company Factors for the named executive officers ranged from 113% to 125%.

-The financial performance target for determining the Company Factor for 2012 for the named executive officers is Aqua America's budgeted annual net income from continuing operations.
-Net income is utilized as the performance metric because it is a key performance metric for management, is impacted by management's efforts to control costs for the benefit of the Company's customers and growth in net income forms the basis for enhancing shareholder value.
+The financial performance target established as the Company Factor for 2014 for the named executive officers was Aqua America's budgeted annual net income.
+Net income is utilized as the performance metric because it is a key performance metric for management, is impacted by management's efforts to control costs for the benefit of the Company's customers, and growth in net income forms the basis for enhancing shareholder value.
 Adjustments may be made to the actual net income results to reflect the impact of: changes in reporting / classification not impacting economic substance but inadvertently impacting the comparison to target; changes in accounting related to the adoption of new accounting standards; and other factors as designated by the Compensation Committee.

-For purposes of determining the Company Factor for 2012, the range of 75% to 110% of Aqua America's net income was \$103,706,000 to \$152,103,000.
+For purposes of determining the Company Factor for 2014, the range of 75% to 110% of Aqua America's net income was \$165,139 to \$242,204.

-For 2012, (1) the 2012 100% Company Factor Amount was \$138,275,000, (2) the 2012 Actual Company Factor Amount was \$184,087,000 and (3) the Resulting 2012 Company Factor for each named executive officer for purposes of calculating the 2012 annual cash incentive award paid in 2013 was 125%.
-The 2012 100% Company Factor Amount represents the amount of net income required for the named executive officer to achieve a Resulting Company Factor of 100%.
+For 2014, (1) the 100% Company Factor amount was \$220,185, (2) the actual Company Factor amount was \$233,239 and (3) the resulting Company Factor for each named executive officer for purposes of calculating the annual cash incentive award earned for 2014, and paid in 2015, was 113%.
+The 2014 100% Company Factor amount represents the amount of net income required for the named executive officers to achieve a resulting Company Factor of 100%.

-The Individual Factor ranges from 0% to 150% and is determined based on the individual executive's performance against separate objectives established for each executive each year, along with discretionary points based on the individual's performance.
-Each named executive officer has approximately ten individual objectives each year.
-The Compensation Committee and Board of Directors approve the objectives for the Chief Executive Officer, and the Chief Executive Officer approves the objectives and point weighting for each objective for the other executive officers.
-The other executives must achieve objectives with a point rating of at least 70 points to be eligible to receive an annual cash incentive award and the maximum points that an executive can achieve based on the executive's performance against his or her objectives is 110 points.
+The Individual Factor ranges from 0% to 150% and is determined based on the individual named executive officer's performance against separate objectives established each year for each executive, along with discretionary points based on the individual's performance.
+Each named executive officer has approximately 10 individual objectives each year.
+The Compensation Committee and Board of Directors approve the objectives for the Chief Executive Officer, and the Chief Executive Officer approves the objectives and point weighting for each objective for the other named executive officers.
+The other named executive officer's must achieve objectives with a point rating of at least 70 points to be eligible to receive an annual cash incentive award and the maximum points that an executive can achieve based on the executive's performance against his objectives is 110 points.
 Up to 40 discretionary points can be awarded for exceptional performance or for achievements on matters not covered by the executive's original objectives, for a maximum total Individual Factor of 150%.
 For the Chief Executive Officer, the Individual Factor is based on the overall assessment by the Compensation Committee and the Board of Directors of his achievements with respect to his objectives with a maximum of 150 points for all the objectives combined.
-Thus, the maximum Individual Factor rating he can achieve is 150% based on achieving all of his objectives for the year as determined by the Compensation Committee.
+Thus, the maximum Individual Factor rating he can achieve is 150% based on achieving all of his objectives for the year.

-The individual annual objectives established for the executive officers, including the named executive officers, will vary depending on their primary areas of responsibility, but the majority of the objectives can be categorized into common areas of emphasis.
-These common areas of emphasis are customer growth and strategy, improving customer service, cost control, performance improvement, compliance and revenue improvement.
-The Company considers the executive officers' annual objectives achievable, but challenging.
-The individual objectives for the named executive officers in 2012 focused on the following areas:
+The individual annual objectives established for the named executive officers will vary depending on their primary areas of responsibility, but the majority of the objectives can be categorized into common areas of emphasis.
+These common areas of emphasis are customer growth and strategy, improving customer service, employee safety, cost control, performance improvement, compliance and revenue improvement.
+The Compensation Committee and the Chief Executive Officer considers the named executive officers' annual objectives to be achievable, but challenging.
+The individual objectives for the named executive officers in 2014 focused on the following areas: